Main / Shopping Guides / Wood, colours and finishes

 Structural woods are mainly used in parts that are typically painted or remain hidden in the final piece.
 These woods are strong and stable, making them ideal for providing the solid foundation that any instrument or accessory needs.

 Beech It is a dense and durable wood characterized by its white-pink color and fine, uniform texture.
 Highly valued for its dimensional stability, it is an ideal choice for structures that require great strength and durability, such as instrument frames or bases.
-Its surface can be easily treated, and its matte or satin finish enhances its natural beauty without compromising the strength it provides to the piece.
+Its surface can be easily treated, and its satin finish enhances its natural beauty without compromising the strength it provides to the piece.
 This wood is used by default for the internal structures of pedalboards.

 Birch, especially used for acoustic drum shells, is a lightweight wood with a smooth texture.
 While it is not as dense as other woods, it offers excellent resonance, making it ideal for crafting parts of instruments that require lightness and a clear sound.
 It is a popular choice in drum manufacturing due to its ability to produce a bright tone with good projection.